harrychaklader/harrychaklader/README.md

 - 👋 Hi, I’m @harrychaklader
 -  I’m interested in blockchain, zero-knowledge, finance.
-- 🌱 I’m currently learning zk-dapps
+-  I’m currently learning zk-dapps
-- 💞️ I’m looking to collaborate on everything.
+-  I’m looking to collaborate on everything.
-- 📫 How to reach me @hchak#1625 -> discord.
+-  reach me @hchak#1625 -> discord.

 <!---
 harrychaklader/harrychaklader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.